Measuring changes in polarisation using Singular Value Decomposition of network graphs: Methods

 \subsubsection{SVD Entropy}

-Given a network, we can assess its graph complexity by computing its SVD entropy, which choose this instead of other entropy measures because it is based on $\Sigma$.
+Given a network, we can assess its graph complexity by computing its SVD entropy.
+We choose this instead of other entropy measures because it is based on $\Sigma$, meaning that it will be easier to compare it to the results for the network’s embedded dimensionality than if we had chosen an entropy not based in $\Sigma$.
+It has also previously been used in ecology to measure the complexity of ecological networks \cite{Strydom_entropy_2021}, so we think it would be useful to test whether it works for the complexity of social networks.
 A network has higher SVD entropy when many of its singular vectors are highly important for its structure, meaning that the network cannot be efficiently compressed.
 This is commonly read as an indication of high network complexity \cite{Gu_entropy_2016}, and it is related (although not in a linear nor straightforward way) to its dimension.
 We normalise the SVD entropy using Pielou's evenness \cite{Pielou_ecological_1975}, so that the results do not depend on the network size.

 In particular, let $\Sigma$ be the sequence of singular values of a network's adjacency matrix $A$.
 The \textit{nuclear norm} of $A$ is given by the sum total of $\Sigma$ (that is, the sum of all singular values).
 We define the normalized values $s_i = \frac{\sigma_i}{\|A\|_*}$ where $\|A\|_*$ is the Frobenius norm of $A$, and therefore $i\in \{1,....N\}$ and $\sigma_i$ is the $i$-th singular value.